How to fall asleep, stay asleep, and wake feeling rested

 On the one hand, British doctors write more than 15 million prescriptions for sleeping pills each year.
 On the other, in the last 20 years, sales of energy drinks have also increased by 75%.
 It seems we can neither fall asleep nor stay awake.

-Given the pleasures of sleep, it amazes me how willing some of us are to give it up.
-Yes, we’re all busy, but insufficient sleep is correlated with impaired logical reasoning, decision making, memory, and attention.
-Sleep debt is also found to be cumulative; if you sleep for less than six hours a night for five nights in a row, you can expect your cognitive performance to drop to that of a person who hasn’t slept for 48 hours.
+And yet insufficient sleep is correlated with impaired logical reasoning, decision-making, memory, and attention.
+Sleep debt is also cumulative; if you sleep for less than six hours a night for five nights in a row, you can expect your cognitive performance to drop to that of a person who hasn’t slept for 48 hours.

 So tiredness leads to bad decisions, meaning you lose the ability to distinguish important work from unimportant work, and so your workload increases.
 You work even longer hours, and sleep even less.